An investigation involving adding and subtracting sets of consecutive numbers. Lots to find out, lots to explore.

-A wooden cube has three of its faces painted red and the other three of its faces painted blue.
+A wooden cube has three of its faces painted red and the other three of its faces painted blue, so that opposite faces have different colours.
 It is then cut into $27$ identical smaller cubes.
-How many of these new cubes have at least one red face and also at least one blue face?
+How many of these new cubes have at least one face of each colour?

 If you liked this problem, here is an NRICH task which challenges you to use similar mathematical ideas.